AndrejaCH/Mission-to-Mars/README.md

 ## Project Overview

-In this project I am performing web scraping form active **Nasa’s** websites in order to retrieve information about Nasa’s latest article, featured picture, Mars facts and images of Mars Hemispheres.
+In this project I am performing web scraping from active **Nasa’s** websites in order to retrieve information about Nasa’s latest article, featured picture, Mars facts and images of Mars Hemispheres.
 All retrieved data are put together in a single web application to showcase the gathered information.

 For this project I am using: